Perpetual succession

-In company law, perpetual succession is the continuation of a corporation's or other organization's existence despite the death, bankruptcy, insanity, change in membership or an exit from the business of any owner or member, or any transfer of stock, etc.
+In company law, perpetual succession is the continuation of a corporation's or other organization's existence despite the death, bankruptcy, insanity, change in membership or an exit from the care of any owner or member, or any transfer of company shares, etc.

 Perpetual succession, along with the common seal, is one of the factors explaining a corporation's legal existence as separate from those of its owners.
 This principle states that: